tinkercademy-bootcamp/chat-project-aryan12cc/exercise-4/README.md

 ## Experiments in Performance

 - Is it better to have many small files spread across many directories, or a few large files across fewer directories?
+  - It is better to have many small files spread across many directories for ease of readability.
+It also ensures that the logic of the application is separated out conveniently between the files, with the name of each file indicating what logic it is serving.
 - Is there a difference in compilation time between the two?
+  - The compilation time of many small files spread across many directories will be much more than a few large files.
+Overtime, since the entire codebase is not changed, but only a part of it, the compilation time of smaller files will be faster as only those files need to be re-compiled over and over again given that tools like Make are used in such applications to compile and link the files.
 - How can you assess performance other than compilation speed?
+  - One way to assess performance is the execution time of the codebase.
+How long the code takes to execute a single instruction provided by the user.
+This also affects the response time, which is a defining part of the User Experience of the application.